yabellini/SitioAcademico/content/blog/2023-02-25-the_carpentries/index.md

 {{< figure src="featured.jpg" alt="Executive Council picture making The Carpentries logo with their hands" >}}

-Last year [I become part of The Carpentries' Executive Council](/blog/2021_carpentriesec_en/) for the vote of the community, that elected me to represent them.
+Last year [I became part of The Carpentries' Executive Council (EC) ](/blog/2021_carpentriesec_en/)   after being voted in by the community. votes.

 _I realized that I didn't take the time to reflect on what we did._ So let's do it.

 ## A very short and incomplete summary

-We have two meeting for our onboarding In February, and then we decide to which commitees we will be part.
-I choose the _governance_ and _communication_ committees.
-We have commitees monthly meeting and full EC quaterly meetings.
+We had two meetings for our onboarding in  February, and then we decided which committees we would be part of.
+I chose the _governance_ and _communication_ committees.
+We have committees’ monthly meetings and full EC quarterly meetings.

-The Governance Committee developed new procedures and their documentation, such as the EC members' conflict of interest declaration and the EC's parliamentary procedures.
+The Governance Committee developed new procedures and documentation, such as the EC members' conflict of interest declaration and the EC's parliamentary procedures.

 We also worked hard on our [bylaws](https://github.com/carpentries/2022_Bylaw_revision).
-We debated and decided on the content, modified some important sections, and updated our documentation, focusing on the transition from a fiscally sponsored project to an independent 501(c)(3) nonprofit organization.
+We debated and decided on the content, modified some important sections, and updated our documentation, focusing on transitioning from a fiscally sponsored project to an independent 501(c)(3) nonprofit organization.

-We also did all the communication of the call for application for become part of the Executive Council in four different languages: [English](https://carpentries.org/blog/2022/09/ec-elections/), [German](https://carpentries.org/blog/2022/09/ec-elections_de/), [Spanish](https://carpentries.org/blog/2022/09/ec-elections_es/) and [Japanese](https://carpentries.org/blog/2022/09/ec-elections_ja/).
+We also did all the communication for the call for applications to become part of the Executive Council in four different languages: [English](https://carpentries.org/blog/2022/09/ec-elections/), [German](https://carpentries.org/blog/2022/09/ec-elections_de/), [Spanish](https://carpentries.org/blog/2022/09/ec-elections_es/) and [Japanese](https://carpentries.org/blog/2022/09/ec-elections_ja/).

 ## Revising

-At the end of the year, my general feeling (with myself) was one of _dissatisfaction_ because I felt that it had taken me a long time to understand the workings of joining a machine that has already been running and I would have liked to _contribute more_.
+At the end of the year, my general feeling (with myself) was one of _dissatisfaction_ because I felt that it had taken long for me to understand the workings of a system that had already been running, and this held me back from contributing as much as I would have loved to.

-I express this feeling during our EC retreat and the Core Team with the EC create a new onboarding process.
-We are using it this year.
-We hope this will help reduce the time needed to learn to be part of the EC.
-The other action is training and orientation to work better in an international and intercultural team.
+I expressed this concern during our EC retreat, and the core team, together with the EC, created a new onboarding process.
+We are using it this year, and we hope that this will help reduce the time needed to learn the workings of the EC.
+Additionally, there will be training and orientation to enable us work better in an international and intercultural team.

-This year I will be chair of the program committee, and I will continue to be part of the governance committee.
+This year I will be chair of the program committee and will continue to be part of the governance committee.
 We are already using some of the tools we developed last year.

-Reviewing the facts, the decisions made and the actions taken, _I'm more satisfied_.
+Reviewing the facts, the decisions made, and the actions taken, _I'm more satisfied_.

-I am convinced that there are things to improve, but also that we must recognize the achievements and the work done.
+Although there are a couple of things that need improvement,  we must also recognize the achievements and the work done.

-So my feeling at the begining of the activities this year, is _that I would have liked to do more, but what we did was not little_.
+> Thanks Tracy Kadessa for your help editing this post. <3